d3plus/d3plus-text/README.md

 <a name="box.fontMax"></a>

 ### box.fontMax([*value*])
-If *value* is specified, sets the maximum font size accessor to the specified function or number and returns this box generator.
+If *value* is specified, sets the maximum font size accessor to the specified function or number and returns this generator.
 If *value* is not specified, returns the current maximum font size accessor.
 The maximum font size is used when [resizing fonts](#box.fontResize) dynamically.

 **Kind**: static method of <code>[box](#box)</code>